sleepingkingstudios/parchment/DEVELOPMENT.md

 # Development Notes

-- UndefinedSessionKeyError should be rescued where it is used.
-  - rescue block => ConfigurationError
-  - in Api::BaseController, rescue_from StandardError => UnhandledExceptionError
 - The JS endpoint request does not catch rejected promises.
 - The JS endpoint request is unable to handle invalid JSON.
   - An empty response (e.g. head :internal_server_error)
   - A non-JSON response.
-- The JS endpoint request does not honor handlePending middleware.

 ## Authentication